-Trump to make a 'major statement' on Sunday - White House
+Islamic State leader targeted by US forces as Trump plans Sunday statement

-WASHINGTON (Reuters) - U.S. President Donald Trump plans to make a “major statement” at the White House at 9 a.m.
-EST (1300 GMT) on Sunday, White House spokesman Hogan Gidley said late on Saturday.
+WASHINGTON (Reuters) - The U.S. military conducted an operation against elusive Islamic State leader Abu Bakr al-Baghdadi on Saturday, a U.S. official said, as U.S. President Donald Trump prepared to make a “major statement” at the White House on Sunday morning.

-Gidley gave no further details, and it was unclear what the topic of Trump’s statement might be.
+The official, speaking on condition of anonymity, was unable to say whether the operation against Baghdadi was successful.
+Newsweek said the operation took place in Syria’s northwestern Idlib province and was carried out by special operations forces after receiving actionable intelligence.

-There was speculation, however, that Trump might have news about Islamic State leader Abu Bakr al-Baghdadi, the elusive militant who has been the subject of an international manhunt for years.
+The official did not disclose details of the operation and other U.S. officials contacted by Reuters declined to comment.
+The Pentagon did not immediately respond to a request for comment.

 The president gave an indication that something was afoot earlier on Saturday night when he tweeted without explanation, “Something very big has just happened!”